Apple Dives Into Complex Field: Your Medical Records--Update

 Apple said it won't receive any health-record data.
 Instead, users will be able to add a health provider on their phone and import their records directly from the provider to the device.
 The company said the system is the same it uses for corporate email, allowing information to go from a corporate server directly to the phone without Apple ever seeing it.

-Users will be able to back up their health records to iCloud, and that information will be encrypted with only users having the key to the data.
+Users will be able to back up their health records to iCloud, and that information will be encrypted with only users having the key to the data on their device.

 Apple said it has no plans to monetize Health Records and designed the feature to create a better health experience for users.